Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Samples growth, characterization, and processing

-\ \\ { {\bf Experimental results}} \ \\ We test the theory on (111)Pb$_{1-x}$Sn$_x$Se 50-nm thick films deposited by MBE on BaF$_2$ substrates (see Methods and Supplementary Information for details of film growth, characterization, processing, and experimental methodology).
-Two series of films have been grown to study the influence of both topological transition and break of the $\cal M$ symmetry on the WAL phenomena: the first series consists of bare epilayers A-E, while the samples in the second series (epilayers F-J) are covered by a 100\,nm-thick amorphous and insulating Se cap \cite{Mandal2017}.
+Two series of films have been prepared to study the influence of both topological transition and break of the mirror symmetry on the WAL phenomena: the first series consists of bare epilayers A-E, while the samples in the second series (epilayers F-J) are covered by a 100\,nm-thick amorphous and insulating Se cap.
 In each series, Sn content is varied to drive part of the films through the topological transition at low temperatures.
+The amorphous Se cap layer has been confirmed to be insulating in a separately checked Se/BaF$_2$ structure.
+As shown in Ref.\,\onlinecite{SM}, Sec.\,S5, XRD structural analysis of Se covered samples revealed no additional strains compared to the bare epilayers.
+The Se cap also serves as a protection against contamination for ARPES measurements.

-To ensure that the topological transition indeed takes place, the band structure at the surface of G and D epilayers with trivial and non-trivial compositions, respectively, have been characterized by ARPES, as shown in Fig.~\ref{fig:arpes}.
-Good agreement of the gaps determined here with the semi-empirical Grisar formula \cite{Preier1979} and the ARPES data for bulk samples \cite{Dziawa2012} demonstrates that residual strains detected by XRD have a minor effect on the band structure.
+To ensure that the topological transition indeed takes place, the band structure at the surface of G and D epilayers with trivial and non-trivial compositions, respectively, have been characterized by ARPES at UE112 PGM-2a-1$^{2}$ beamline of BESSY II (Berlin) in the photon energy range 15-90\,eV and horizontal light polarization using a six-axes automated cryomanipulator and a Scienta R8000 electron spectrometer.
+Typical energy and angular resolutions are better than 20 meV and 0.5$^{\circ}$, respectively.

+Figures \ref{fig:arpes}(a-d) present ARPES spectra and 2nd derivative of ARPES data taken at 12 K with photon energy of 18 eV in the vicinity of the $\bar{\Gamma}$ point.
+As seen, the results reveal the presence of precursor surface states \cite{Wojek2013,Xu:2015_NC} in the film with Sn content corresponding to the trivial case [Pb$_{0.94}$Sn$_{0.06}$Se, Figs.~\ref{fig:arpes}(a,c)] and gapless surface states in the topologically nontrivial case [Pb$_{0.81}$Sn$_{0.19}$Se, Figs.~\ref{fig:arpes}(b,d)].
+As shown in Fig.~\ref{fig:arpes}(e), the surface band gaps determined here by ARPES at several temperatures are in good agreement with the ARPES data for bulk samples \cite{Dziawa2012} and the semi-empirical Grisar formula \cite{Preier1979}.
+This agreement demonstrates that residual strains detected by XRD have a minor effect on the band structure.
 At the same time, the Rashba splitting of bands, appreciable in IV-VI semiconductor epilayers under certain growth conditions \cite{Volobuev2017}, is not significant.